morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/1-rollup.md

 - **Epoch Rotation**: The duration of an epoch and the rotation schedule are governed by the sequencer network governance.
 Sequencers are assigned indexes which determine their responsibility for an epoch.
 With changes in the sequencer set, indexes are reassigned, and epochs rotate accordingly based on these new assignments.

 ### Penalties for Timeout
-- **Accumulated Penalties**: Sequencers that frequently exhibit timeout behaviors may face penalties that related to their Layer 1 ETH staking, if the timeout records reaches to a certain level, sequencer may will be slashed from the sequencer network.
+- **Accumulated Penalties**: Sequencers that frequently exhibit timeout behaviors may face penalties that related to their Layer 1 ETH staking, if the timeout records reaches to a certain level, sequencer may/will be slashed from the sequencer network.

 ## Module Design

-Below include the contracts that responsible for each module and their responsibilities:
+Below you can find the contracts that are responsible for each module and their responsibilities:

 ### Layer1
 - **RollupContract**: records the rollup executor and sync with L2